open-ods/import_tool/README.md

 # OpenODS Import Tool

+This is an import tool for creating the SQL database for OpenODS.

+This repository uses Git Flow workflow:

+- master - for periodic stable releases
+- develop - for ongoing development work
+- feature/??? - for branched feature development

+If you are looking for the latest version of the code, check develop branch first.

 ## Importing the ODS XML data into an OpenODS database
 ### Pre-requisites
 * SQLite or PostgreSQL (the API service requires PostgreSQL so SQLite just for database testing)
 * A way of running SQL queries against PostgreSQL (I use psql or [pgAdmin](http://www.pgadmin.org/download/macosx.php))